So, how much does a goat cost? It seems like a simple enough of a question. But the answer has a few more layers than a simple dollar amount.

 These are for adults as well as the baby goat price.
 Pricing is based on genetics so there will likely be no difference between the two.

-Registration is one of the biggest influences over the price of a goat, no matter the breed.
+Registration is one of the biggest influences over the price, no matter the goat breed.

 Some people don’t care about having registered goats.
 Some are completely comfortable buying a goat off of Craigslist or at auction.

 These are almost always going to be unregistered goats.
 Goats without registration papers are definitely cheaper but also carry a lot more uncertainties.
-The only information you have is what the owner can tell you (and you have to take them at their word)
+The only information you have is what the goat owners can tell you (and you have to take them at their word)

 Goats with registration papers often have a record of their family history.
-This history let’s an owner track desirable traits and make accurate predictions about future generations.
+This history let's goat owners track desirable traits and make accurate predictions about future generations.
 If you will be breeding goats, having them registered makes it much easier to plan breedings because of this.

-For example, if you want a milking goat, you will likely want a goat with a family history of high milk production.
+For example, if you want good milking dairy goats, you will likely want goats with family histories of high milk production.
 Registered goats are able to go through milk testing and gain milk stars (Not sure what a milk star is?
-Here’s a whole list of goat terms for you).
+Here's a whole list of goat terms for you).

 If a goat is not registered, it is much more difficult to determine if a new baby goat is going to produce the volume of milk you will need.